jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Simon enters with a foreboding counter.
 The dead are removed from the canvas — If a creature would be put into a graveyard from anywhere, exile it instead.
 Gathers Chroma — {B}{B}, {T}: Target creature has base toughness 1 until end of turn.
-The Expedition is removed from the canvas — {T}, Remove a foreboding counter: Choose a creature an opponent controls.
+The Expedition is removed from the canvas — {T}, Remove a foreboding counter from Simon: Choose a creature an opponent controls.
 Exile all creatures except for Simon and the chosen creature.

 6/6
 ```